 For every charge that flows through base to emitter, usually in the microamp range, it allows many times more charges to be allowed to flow from collector to emitter.
 This is known as gain.

 If a NPN BJT has a gain of 100, and you put 1mA of current through it’s B-E, then it will allow 100mA of current to flow from collector to emitter.

 Lots of BJTs have a gain that may vary from around 200 to 300.
 But always consult their datasheets for the best estimates instead of assuming it’s gain.

-Since gain varies depending on what a particular bipolar junction transistor also varies with the conditions it is being subjected to, you just want to make sure that the transistor that you want to use will always have more gain than you need.
-Other circuitry will ultimately set the current.
+It is also important to know that the gain for a particular bipolar junction transistor also varies with the conditions it is being subjected to.
+You just want to make sure that the transistor that you want to use will always have a lot more gain than you will need.
+Other circuitry will ultimately be what set the current.
 You will learn about that other circuitry while you studying BJT circuits.

 This is probably confusing for most people who are starting to learn about it.
 But, it will make a lot more sense as you study simple BJT circuits.
-Especially if you build and multimeter measure BJT circuits on a breadboard.
+Especially if you build the circuits on a breadboard and take multimeter measurements.

 Topics that will be added later: